intel-lab-lkp/linux/Documentation/userspace-api/mseal.rst

 - Chrome browser: protect some security sensitive data structures.

+- System mappings:
+  If supported by an architecture (via CONFIG_ARCH_HAS_MSEAL_SYSTEM_MAPPINGS), the CONFIG_MSEAL_SYSTEM_MAPPINGS seals system mappings, e.g. vdso, vvar, uprobes, sigpage, vectors, etc. CHECKPOINT_RESTORE, UML, gVisor, rr are known to relocate or unmap system mapping, therefore this config can't be enabled universally.

 When not to use mseal
 =====================
 Applications can apply sealing to any virtual memory region from userspace,